NorfairKing/cardano-sl/docs/txp.md

 * check that witness corresponds to the address of corresponding input
 * check witness is correct

+Witness checks are omitted if (and only if):
+* There is an unknown transaction input.

 We describe checks for each type in folowing sections.